miseran/i3-tools/README.md

 window.
 It can also cycle through floating windows.

-`window-tool tab-move [prev|next]` moves the innermost tab or stack, even if it is further subdivided.
+`window-tool tab-move [prev|next]` moves the innermost tab, and works even if the tabs are further subdivided.
+Does not wrap.

-Example config:
+Example configuration:

     bindsym $mod+h exec --no-startup-id "path/to/window-tool focus left" bindsym $mod+j exec --no-startup-id "path/to/window-tool focus down"